Ilir Alimehmeti

-Ilir Alimehmeti (born 13 September 1979) is an Albanian physician, academic and politician, specializing in clinical epidemiology and endocrinology.
-He has served as an associate professor, academic senator, and head of the Department of Family Medicine and Occupational Diseases at the University of Medicine, Tirana.
+Ilir Alimehmeti (born 13 September 1979) is an Albanian physician, academic and politician.
+He has served as an associate professor, and as head of the Department of Family Medicine and Occupational Diseases at the University of Medicine, Tirana.
 He is a member of the Permanent Health Commission of the Academy of Sciences of Albania and a member of the National Council of the Democratic Party of Albania.

 Early life and education

 Alimehmeti was born in Tirana on 13 September 1979 to a family of doctors.

-He completed his higher studies at the University of Medicine, Tirana, specializing in medicine.
+He completed his higher studies at the University of Medicine, Tirana.
 He then pursued postgraduate training in endocrinology in Albania and in clinical epidemiology at Erasmus University Rotterdam in the Netherlands.
 He also earned a doctorate in clinical medicine in Albania.

 Academic and professional career

 Alimehmeti has held several academic and administrative positions at the University of Medicine, Tirana, including: